-- 33 Specific roles in relation to Safeguarding are detailed in Appendix 7 of this policy.
-The nominated safeguarding governor is responsible for safeguarding and to champion good practice; to liaise with the Headteacher and to provide information and reports to the governing body. - The Designated Safeguarding Lead for Child Protection is a member of the Senior Leadership Team and is named as Ama Thandi (Assistant Headteacher: Pastoral).
-The Deputy DSLs are Selina Dempsey (Designated teacher for Looked After Children and Previously Looked After Children) and Anna Allen (Assistant Headteacher: Sixth Form). - 35 The Headteacher leads on safer recruitment work.
-(In the event of the recruitment of a Headteacher, governors will lead the recruitment.) - The case manager for dealing with allegations/concerns of abuse made against school staff members is the Headteacher, and should be contacted directly and immediately in the event of a concern.
+Specific roles in relation to Safeguarding are detailed in Appendix 7 of this policy.
+The nominated safeguarding Trustee is responsible for safeguarding and to champion good practice; to liaise with the Headteacher and to provide information and reports to the Trust Board.

+- The Designated Safeguarding Lead for Child Protection is a member of the Senior Leadership Team and is named as Ama Thandi (Assistant Headteacher: Pastoral).
+The Deputy DSLs are Selina Dempsey (Designated teacher for Looked After Children and Previously Looked After Children) and Emma Jones (Assistant Headteacher) - The Headteacher leads on safer recruitment work.
+(In the event of the recruitment of a Headteacher, Trustees will lead the recruitment.) - 17 If staff have low level concerns about any adult working within the school this can be shared with either the Headteacher, Deputy Headteacher or DSL.
+All concerns will be shared with the Headteacher. - The case manager for dealing with allegations/concerns of abuse made against school staff members is the Headteacher who should be contacted directly and immediately in the event of a concern.
 If staff have any concerns about a member of staff this must be reported immediately, regardless of whether there is an allegation or not.
-The managing allegations against employees policy details the full procedures. - 37 The case manager for dealing with allegations/concerns against the Headteacher is Chair of governors, who should be contacted directly and immediately in the event of a concern.
-The chair of governors can be contacted using her school email address, which can be found via the school's email directory. - The designated teacher for Looked After Children and Previously Looked After Children will liaise with the DSL as appropriate.
-There are also the following Leads: - Personal, Social and Health Education lead - Medicines in school lead - First Aid Coordinator - E-safety leads
+The managing allegations against employees policy details the full procedures. - The case manager for dealing with allegations/concerns against the Headteacher is Chair of Trustees, who should be contacted directly and immediately in the event of a concern.
+The chair of Trustees can be contacted using her school email address, which can be found via the school's email directory. - The designated teacher for Looked After Children and Previously Looked After Children will liaise with the DSL as appropriate.
+There are also the following Leads: - Personal, Social and Health Education lead - Medicines in school lead - First Aid Coordinator - E-safety leads - Preventing radicalisation (SPOC) lead - Behaviour and anti-bullying lead - Health and Safety leads - Educational Visits lead - Attendance lead - Our local police community support officer (PCSO/SLO can be contacted on 101).
+In the event of an emergency, please dial 999 immediately. - Ama Thandi is the Designated Safeguarding Lead and is a member of the Senior Leadership Team.
+(See Appendix 2: The role of the DSL, SPOC & Deputy DSL) - In the absence of the DSL and the deputy DSLs the most senior member of staff in school will assume responsibility for any child protection matters that arise, in conjunction with the level 2 trained DSLs.
+(Appendix 5: Flow chart for raising safeguarding concerns about a child at Alderbrook School 2024-2025) - The DSL will co-ordinate action on child protection within the school.
+This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Safeguarding Lead is and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the DSL.
+Also, that they are aware of what happens once a concern has been raised.